The following have been confirmed as M.A.P. destinations for 2016.

 Little Sisters offers a home to elderly in need.
 M.A.P. participants work alongside volunteers and full-time staff to serve the elderly, sorting canned goods, and shelving donations.

 The Detroit Catholic Worker or Day House is in the inner city neighborhoods of Detroit, just a few blocks from Tiger Stadium.
 In the morning, students will help prepare and serve food at the soup kitchen.
 Some help may also be needed during the day to answer the phone or door, prepare meals, or clean the house.
 The rest of the time the group is free to help with any social justice activities at the house.

 Enid, Oklahoma is home to about 50,000 people, and exhibits a strong sense of community that students will feel very much a part of.
 Students will work with the local Habitat chapter to build a house for an Enid, OK family.
 This may entail beginning work, such as framing, roofing, and siding the house, or later stages, such as painting and building flower beds.
 Usually, students are able to build the house alongside the family who will be living there.

 Erie, PA - L’Arche Communities (4)

 L’Arche communities attempt to build a normalized family environment for the mentally and physically disabled.
 Students will have the opportunity to live and work with the community members in a variety of capacities.
-Activities may include working in the wood shop, touring local malls or walking along the lake front with the wheelchair group, spending the day with handicapped children, or going shopping with the elderly members of the community.
+Activities may include touring local malls or walking along the lake front with the wheelchair group, spending the day with community members, or going shopping with the elderly members of the community.
 Not a very physically challenging trip, yet emotionally, it will leave you exhausted at the end of the day.
 The group may be split up to live in different houses during the week, but will meet up each day for activities.
-In Erie, the activities may include assisting with daily activities (cooking, cleaning, etc.), yard work, painting, and "Spring House."
+In Erie, the activities may include assisting with daily activities (cooking, cleaning, etc.) and yard work.

 Kansas City, MO - Kansas City Rescue Mission (6)